 Easily the best Everton feed on Twitter (with no hint of bias whatsover), Rob Sawyer keeps us regularly entertained and well informed about fascinating and intriguing aspects of Everton FC history.

-Although our last monthly meeting was in February 2020, and we haven’t been able to run our usual matchday exhibitions in St Luke’s for obvious reasons, we have still tried to keep the Society functioning as best we can.
+Although our last monthly meeting was in February 2020, we have still tried to keep the Society functioning as best we can.

 Well this is the obvious development as you are here, but it does show where Society work has continued at a pace in certain fields.

 Our monthly meetings in the Everton FC Head Office in the Royal Liver Building are suspended at the moment.
 We have had a few meetings on Zoom, but we have regular contact with all members through group email, while sub-groups also continue to have regular contact.

 After the suspension of our matchday exhibitions due to the Covid restrictions, our service fully resumed at the Norwich game.
 Hopefully this will continue through the 2021/22 season.
 Follow us on Twitter and Facebook as well as visiting the website for future updates.